 Because you always have to peddle a fixed gear bike, you’re always burning energy while riding.
 This means you can’t let gravity do the work for you and carry you down a hill.
 You can’t take a break and coast for a moment.
 You must always keep pedaling.
 You’ll burn more energy this way.

 This causes you to tire out sooner while riding a fixed gear bike.
 You won’t be able to cover quite as much ground as you could on a single-speed with a freewheel or a geared bike.
-This can be an issue if you need to ride long distances.
+This can be an issue on long rides

 If you want to descend hills quickly on a fixie you’ll have to peddle fast.
 You may have to pedal at speeds up to 170 rpm.
 This can be incredibly uncomfortable.
 For unskilled cyclists, it’s impossible to pedal that fast.